 - 1. Working capital facilities (including cash credit) sanctioned by consortium of banks and financial institutions are secured by a first charge by way of hypothecation, ranking pari-passu inter-se banks, of the entire book debts and receivables and inventories, both present and future, of the Company.
 All working capital loans are repayable as per terms of agreement within one year. - 2.
-Short-term loans are availed in Indian rupees.
-Indian rupee loans carry interest rate ranging from 6.81% to 9.80% (Previous year 6.33% to 9.85%) per annum. - 3.
-Inventory and Trade receivables with a carrying amount of INR 3,917.29 million (Previous year INR 3,118.61 million), and INR 1,546.36 million (Previous year INR 2,550.70 million) respectively are provided as security against borrowing at year end. - 4.
-The Company has availed fund based and non-fund based working capital facility of INR 5000 million from a consortium of banks.
-The facility is secured by way of hypothecation of the company's entire stock of raw materials, semi-finished and finished goods, consumable stores and spares and such other movables including book-debts, receivables, both present and future, on a first charge basis ranking pari passu with other participating consortium member banks. - 5.
-The Company has also availed an overdraft facility of INR 47.5 million from a bank, against a fixed deposit of INR 50 million placed with the bank.
+Short-term loans (includes commercial papers raised during the year) are availed in Indian rupees.
+Indian rupee loans carry interest rate ranging from 3.78% to 9.20% p.a.
+(Previous year interest rate ranging from 6.81% to 9.80%) per annum. - 3.
+Inventory and Trade receivables with a carrying amount of INR 4,490.30 million (Previous year INR 3,917.29 million), and INR 1,866.87 million (Previous year INR 1,546.36 million) respectively are provided as security against borrowing at year end. - 4.
+The Company has availed fund based and non-fund based working capital facility of INR 5,000 million (Previous year INR 5,000 million) from a consortium of banks.
+The facility is secured by way of hypothecation of the company's entire stock of raw materials, semi-finished and finished goods, consumable stores and spares and such other movables current assets including book-debts, receivables, both present and future, on a first charge basis ranking pari passu with other participating consortium member banks. - 5.
+The Company has also availed an overdraft facility of INR 50.00 million (Previous year INR 47.50 million) from a bank, against a fixed deposit of INR 52.95 million (Previous year INR 50 million) placed with the bank.

-11(c) Reconciliation of movements of liabilities to cash flows arising from financing activities
+11(b) Reconciliation of movements of liabilities to cash flows arising from financing activities